 Ricardo seeks out those who suffer an injury like his.

 “Because he was so close to being paralyzed, he can really sympathize with people who are in that position.
-And for patients it's a huge thing for them,” said Dr. Oskouian.
+And for patients it's a huge thing for them,” Dr. Oskouian said.

 Lockette is taking his second chance and running with it.

-“I made it from not feeling anything on my entire body to changing mankind,” said Lockette.
+“I made it from not feeling anything on my entire body to changing mankind,” Lockette said.

 © 2017 KING-TV